 Set in Stone

 The Palais Idéal was declared a cultural landmark in 1969, and underwent extensive renovations from 1983 to 1993.
 Today, the site draws more than 100,000 visitors per year to Hauterives.
 An exhibition at Paris’s Musée de la Poste (Post Office Museum) in 2007 showcased artwork inspired by Cheval’s palace, and included numerous artifacts relating to its history—including the original visitors’ log begun in 1905.
-The centerpiece of the exhibit was a detailed one-tenth-scale model of the palace (shown in the photo above).
+The centerpiece of the exhibit was a detailed one-tenth-scale model of the palace.